cap2002/bitcoinclassic/README.md

 more ~/.bitcoin/bitcoin.conf
 ```

-Break out of the running program by pressing CTRL + c

 ### Move blocks ###
 We now move the blocks from the default location to the secondary drive, and create a static link.